JunfengGaolab/JunfengGao.github.io/_pages/about.md

 ## Recent News

+* The book chapter on computer vision and less complex image analysis for monitoring potato traits is published by Springer.
+PLease check <a href="https://link.springer.com/protocol/10.1007/978-1-0716-1609-3_13" target="_blank" rel="noopener noreferrer"> this link </a>.
 * TAROS 2021 conference goes virtually and the registration fee is free now for everybody!
-* The book chapter on computer vision and less complex image analysis for monitoring potato traits is coming to be published soon by Springer
 * Agricultural roboics special issue for Current Robotics Reports